gregoiresage/fitplace/README.md

 ## contribute

 Aw yiss, pull requests welcome.
 Check out the issues for things I want to work on and holler if you want to take one or whatever on.
 When you download, run `npm install` and then `grunt` to build.
-Grunt is used to concatenate and minify the js and css files.
+Grunt is used to concatenate and minify the js and css files into the build folder.

 ## dependencies